Mishar Tatars: Physical anthropology

-According to T. A. Trofimova, Mishar Tatars belong to following 4 phenotypes: Pontid 61.1 %, light Caucasoid 19.4 %, Mongoloid of South Siberian type 11.1 % and Sublaponoid of Volga-Kama type 8.3 %.
+According to T. A. Trofimova, Mishar Tatars in Chistopolsky District belong to following 4 phenotypes: Pontid 61.1%, light Caucasoid 19.4%, Mongoloid of South Siberian type 11.1%, and Sublaponoid of Volga-Kama type 8.3%.

+For a comparison, Kazan Tatars, also in the Chistopolsky District, belong to the following phenotypes: 44.4% Pontid, 25% Mongoloid of South Siberian type, 16.7% light Caucasoid and 13.9% Sublaponoid of Volga-Kama type.

 Khayretdinov brings up the possible Iranian-Burtas theory when discussing the dark appearance of Mishar Tatars.
 N.D.
 Rusinov suggested that some hydronyms in the southern and southeastern parts of the Nizhny Novgorod region may be of Iranian origin.

 Mishars and Russians

 Land Captain of the second section of Sergachsky District P. V. Dmitriev (in the middle) with his subordinates; Mishar Tatars on left, Russians on right. (late 1800s).

-Accordin to Leitzinger, Mishars are traditionally maybe slightly more "symphatetic" to Russians than Kazan Tatars.
+According to Leitzinger, Mishars are traditionally maybe slightly more "symphatetic" to Russians than Kazan Tatars.
 These two groups have lived next to each other and therefore the Mishars have been influenced by them.
 Due to this, the Kazan Tatars have thought, maybe condescendingly, that Mishars are "half Russian".
 Mishars are not however the so called "Russified Tatars", but still maintain their Kipchak-Turkic language and Sunni Islamic faith.

 Mishars are known to have partaken in the Cossack army of Stenka Razin during the 1670–1671 uprising, and probably also in other revolutions in Russian Empire.
-In 1798-1865, they formed the "Bashkir-Meshcheryaki Army" (Башкиро-мещерякское войско), which was an irregural formation, but took part for example in the French Invasion of Russia.
-(1812).
+In 1798–1865, they formed the "Bashkir-Meshcheryaki Army" (Башкиро-мещерякское войско), which was an irregural formation, but took part for example in the French invasion of Russia (1812).

 Orlov says that "Meshchera Tatars" were in the Cossack army of Russian conquest of Siberia.
-Orlov has also given a simple statement relating to this; "The ancestors of Mishars are the Don Cossacks".
+Orlov has also given a simple statement relating to this: "The ancestors of Mishars are the Don Cossacks".

 In some sources, Mishars are known as "Kasimov Tatars", since they were formed there.
-However, the formation, also known as Qasıym Tatars, was eventually a separate Tatar group; according to S. Ishkhakov, an "ethnically transitional group between Kazan Tatars and Mishar Tatars."
-Kasimov Tatars took part in the Conquest of Kazan and in wars against Sweden with Ivan the Terrible.
+However, the formation, also known as Qasıym Tatars, was eventually a separate Tatar group; according to S. Ishkhakov, an "ethnically transitional group between Kazan Tatars and Mishar Tatars".
+Kasimov Tatars took part in the conquest of Kazan and in wars against Sweden with Ivan the Terrible.

-In 1400-1500s, the Tatars of Kasim Khanate operated as representatives and translators in Russian court.
+In 1400–1500s, the Tatars of Kasim Khanate operated as representatives and translators in Russian court.

 Population

-Since World War II, estimates of the number of Mishars have varied; 300,000 - 2,000,000.
+Since World War II, estimates of the number of Mishars have varied between 300,000 and 2,000,000.
 The census has been complicated by them sometimes being counted as their own group (Mishar/Mescheryaki) and sometimes as Tatars in general.
 Merging with the people of Kazan has also contributed to the matter.
 In 1926 census, there were 200 000 Mishars, but the number was thought to be higher in reality, because not everyone identified as Mishar.
-In 1897, the number of "Mishars" had been 622 600.
+In 1897, the number of "Mishars" had been 622,600.

 Traditionally, the Mishars have inhabited the western side of the Volga River.
 Majority of the Nizhny Novgorod Mishars currently live in Moscow.